Jivadio/react-datatable/README.md

 The `DataTable` component can accept up to 5 arguments:

-- **title**: A string displayed at the top of the table.
+- **listTitle**: A string displayed at the top of the table.
-- **items**: An array of objects representing the items to display.
+- **dataItems**: An array of objects representing the items to display.
 Each object must have an `id` property (string).
 Other properties can be strings or numbers.
-- **headers**: An array of objects defining the columns.
+- **columnHeaders**: An array of objects defining the columns.
 Each object should have:
   - **title**: The column header title.
   - **sortText**: The property name in the item object for sorting and filtering.
-- **action** (Optional): An object defining the action column.
+- **actionOptions** (Optional): An object defining the action column.
 It includes:
   - **title**: The action column header title.
   - **function**: A function executed when the action button is clicked.
 Receives the item's `id` as a parameter.
   - **label**: The label for the action buttons.
-- **paginateOptions** (Optional): An array of numbers defining the options for the number of items per page.
+- **paginationOptions** (Optional): An array of numbers defining the options for the number of items per page.
 Defaults to [5, 10, 15].
 If the values exceed the total items, they will not be displayed.

 ### Functionality